matthewmerks/100-Days-of-Code/README.md

 - Found complimentary colours and returned in ascending order

 - No town festival is complete without some banners and flags. 🚩 I created my own designs for the #Codeville festival in the latest @lighthouse_labs 21-Day Coding Challenge and they're ready to fly in the wind! #21DCC http://bit.ly/21DCC-Day-16

+---

+### Day 9 - 2019 11 18

+#### Lighthouse Labs 21-day Coding Challenge

+**Worked on Day 17**

+- Was unable to complete, struggled through getting array of objects(specifically object key pairs) to evaluate against each other

+#### WhamGlam

+**Scraping of Rent The Runway**

+- Ran into problems with RtR being blocked in South Africa, had to deploy to Netlify and encountered multiple issues with CORS

+---

+### Day 10 - 2019 11 19

+#### WhamGlam

+**Scraping of Rent The Runway**

+- Unable to get past cors problem.
+Posted question on Coding Garden and hoping for answer with next live stream